 An alternative reality episode that's an excuse to put the characters in period costume.
-This trope is almost exclusively the property of sitcoms and Star Trek
+The term is almost exclusively the property of episodic TV and film.
+The Wild West

 and The Roaring Twenties